guettli/programming-guidelines/README.md

 **Stateless** has won.
 OOP is stateful:

 1. Create an instance of a class
-2. call a method of this instance
+2. Call a method of this instance
-3. destruct the instance
+3. Destruct the instance

 Three steps vs one step.